rfbergeron/bompiler/DESIGN2.md

 - I will not use the x86 feature of using a value directly from memory in operations.
 This is inefficient, but I feel it will simplify code generation.
   Values will enter registers via the `mov` instruction.

+# Assembler generation
+The most basic assembly to be generated is the assembly having to do with integer/arithmetic expressions.
+This involves loading objects from memory, performing operations on them, then storing new values back to memory in the appropriate location.

+I will try to list all of the components needed to do this:
+1. Each (stack-allocated) object will need to have a particular address on the stack assigned to it.
+I'm not sure if it will ever be correct to have memory addresses for a single object.
+Probably not.
+2. Values should probably not be loaded into multiple registers at the same time; instead, they should be reused where possible.
+However, there may be instruction sequences that explicitly move/copy the contents of a register to another register.
+This should be allowed.
+3. Intermediate values in computations may need to be temporarily stored on the stack.
+They will have a fake object name generated to track them.
+4. Some data structure must be used to track where a value is currently located in memory/registers, and updated when this value is destroyed by operators or when the value changes and other instances are invalid.
+5. Some data structure must be used to track whether a register currently contains a (valid) value.
+6. It may make sense to have the system that tracks whether or not values are currently loaded into registers also be used to determine whether or not an operand should be addressed from memory, instead of being loaded first.

+The initial implementation will not do any register allocation, or even refer to registers by their proper names.
+Instead, it will refer registers as r0, r1, r2, etc. in ascending order.
+These fake registers will not be reused.
+They are not immutable; because of the way x64 works, they will be clobbered by arithmetic operations.
+However, there will be at most one MOV/LOAD instruction where that register is the destination.
+This includes subregisters; if a value is moved into r0d, then at no point will values be moved into r0, r0w, or r0b.

+The generator will need to distinguish between `.data`, `.text`, and `.bss` sections, and decide which symbols belong in which location.
+It will also need to decide whether or not a symbol should be exported with the `global` directive, and whether or not a symbol needs to/should be imported with the `extern` directive.
+There is also `static` to consider, but I don't know if it is actually necessary.

+The generator will need to have access to the root of the abstract syntax tree.
+I do not think it will need to access the symbol tables, since all type info should be encoded in the tree already.

+All file-scope declarations will go in either the `.data` or `.bss` sections, depending on whether or not they have been initialized, and will be exported with the `global` directive unless they are declared `static` in the source file.

+All function declarations will be exported with the `global` directive, unless they were declared with the `static` keyword in the source file.

+The order in which these must be done is:
+1. other directives (`global`, `extern`, `default rel`, etc.)
+2. text segment
+3. data segment
+4. bss segment

+Since I am allowing declarations to occur anywhere, I should use a stack upon which function and global variable declarations are pushed so that they can be emitted later, and so that I can determine whether symbols need to be declared `extern`.

+Notes:
+- Division and multiplication are special; the destination operand is implied and hardcoded to AX.
+AX is divided by the single operand.
+The lower half of the result or the dividend will be stored in AX.
+The upper half of the result or the remainder is stored in DX.
+- Unlike C, `extern` can't be used to reference any (non-static) function; the function must have been exported with the `global` directive in the module that defined it.

+# Assembly generation procudures
+Assembly generation for each instruction or type of instruction will have a dedicated method, each with responsibilities mirroring the ones in the type checker.
+There will be one "primary" function, `write_instruction`, that is mutually recursive with all other `write_X` functions.
+These functions will only recursively call into `write_instruction`.

+All of these functions will have three parameters:
+- the `ASTree` node to generate instruction(s) for
+- the `InstructionData` object, which will hold the output of the function
+- an `unsigned int`, with some flags holding information about what's going on higher up in the recursion

+# Assembly Expression Generation
+By default, the left(destination) operand of every instruction is a register, while the right operand may be addressed from memory.
+This is not a restriction of x64, but it makes generation a little simpler.

+The function definition for most assembly evaluation functions will look like
+this:
+- the tree node to operate on
+- a set of flags indicating whether the result will be the source or destination of the parent assembly instruction, among other things
+- the `InstructionData` structure, which the function will output its results to

+Structure of a generator function:
+- Recursively call into generator for first subtree(left/unary operand), if any
+- Recursively call into generator for second subtree(right operand), if any
+- Determine operation performed and the corresponding assembly instruction to be emitted

+General procedure by token type:
+- For binary and unary ops, subexpressions are evaluated.
+The locations returned are used as the operands in the instruction data.
+- For postfix increment and decrement specifically, the single subexpression is evaluated, and the value stored at the resulting address is loaded into another register; this register will be the one returned by the function.
+An add command is emitted, with the left operand being the memory address of the lval and the right being either an immediate 1 or -1.
+- For identifiers, the address of the identifier is loaded into a register, which will be returned.
+- For constants/immediate integers and characters:
+  - if a left operand, the value will be loaded into a register with the `mov` instruction
+  - if a right operand, the raw value will be returned

+# Instruction/Source Line Data
+Source line data will be tracked as follows:

+## Label
+Since some labels will be pre-existing `const char *`, while others will be short, simple and generated like `.S0, .L1, .C2, .E3` etc., the `label` field of the struct will be a union of `size_t` and `const char *`.
+There will be an additional field indicating the type of the label (string constant, function, global variable, conditional, loop body, loop end, etc.) which the label printer function will use to determine how the label should be printed.

+# Register Allocation
+Before register allocation is done, all lines that will be written to the output file will first be stored in a linearly traversible and maybe random access data structure.
+Instructions will use virtual registers as operands.

+The x64 use of the left operand as destination will be respected when these lines are generated; the function that puts instruction data into the list will return the name of the register the result was placed into.

+The contents of source lines to be written out will be tracked in a struct with fields for label, instruction, left/right operands, and comment.